CHILD SUPPORT SPECIALIST I

 This Statewide recruitment is reopened to allow additional candidates to apply and to establish a list of eligible candidates to be used to fill current and future vacancies occurring in our Local Departments of Social Services and regional Offices of Child Support throughout the State.

-IF YOU APPLIED PREVIOUSLY FOR THIS RECRUITMENT (SEE THE CLASSIFICATION AND JOB NUMBER LISTED ABOVE), DID NOT MEET THE MINIMUM QUALIFICATIONS AND WOULD NOW LIKE TO REAPPLY: Please contact the HR Analyst listed at the top of this job posting for assistance.
+APPLIED PREVIOUSLY FOR THIS RECRUITMENT (18-004573-0001), DID NOT MEET THE MINIMUM QUALIFICATIONS AND WOULD NOW LIKE TO REAPPLY?
+Please contact the HR Analyst listed at the top of this job posting for assistance.

 Placement on this list as Best-Qualified is not a guarantee that you will be offered an interview for any given vacancy...ALL approved candidates will be placed on this list of eligible candidates in one Best-Qualified randomized scoring band.
 The list of eligible candidates will be used by our local offices as vacancies become available...

 LOCATION OF POSITION

 This Statewide recruitment is reopened to allow additional candidates to apply and to establish a list of eligible candidates to be used to fill current and future vacancies occurring in our Local Department of Social Services and regional Offices of Child Support throughout the State.

 Applicants should indicate on their applications all counties (or Baltimore City) where they are willing to accept employment for this classification.
-As positions become available, our Local Departments of Social Services and regional Offices of Child Support will consider approved candidates from the eligible list.
+As positions become available, our Local Departments of Social Services and regional Offices of Child Support will consider candidates from the eligible list who have selected the local office's location on their application.

 Main Purpose of Job